CADBIMDeveloper/LMV-QL/README.md

 #### Simple filters
 LMV-QL designed to make filters on model element properties.
 Let's imagine we want to make a simple filter for model floors with specified `Area` property value.
 ![floor properties](./assets/viewer-model-element.png)

 There are several possible options to that, depending on what you need:
 - you can provide exact path:
 `Floors.Floor.[Generic 150mm].Floor.Area = 105.9`
-In that case LMV-QL would search elements only inside that subtree
+In that case LMV-QL would search elements only inside that subtree (Floors -> Floor -> Generic 150mm -> Floor)
 - you can replace any path of your query with `*` symbol:
 `*.Floor.Area = 105.9`
 - or even search among all elements of your model like: